openlegend/core-rules/README.md

 Click [Here](https://github.com/openlegend/core-rules/commits/master) to see changes in more detail.

+#### 2017 / 01 / 15
+-   Added Power Level 2 to `Shapeshift` boon
+-   You can now move your `Phantasm` as a free action on your turn, but it must remain within your invocation range.
+-   `Defend` action clarified.
+A single defend action can only be used to defend one target.
+Movement granted by this action doesn't provoke attack of opportunity, nor does it negate the original attack.

 #### 2017 / 01 / 13
 -   `Breakfall` now works in two tier.
 Tier 1 reduces all falling damage if you are not incapacitated.
 Tier 2 renders you immune to falling damage if you are not incapacitated.
 Cost increased to 2.